scaleapi/llm-engine/charts/spellbook-serve/README.md

-# Spellbook Serve Helm Chart
+# LLM Engine Helm Chart

-This chart contains k8s templates for deploying Spellbook Serve to a k8s cluster.
+This chart contains k8s templates for deploying LLM Engine to a k8s cluster.